rigon/bootpopup/README.md

 - `btnCancel` - cancel button (if present)
 - `btnYes` - yes button (if present)
 - `btnNo` - no button (if present)

+## Build

+In order to build a version for distribution, please run:

+    npm install
+    npm run dist

+The output file is `bootpopup.min.js`

 ## Examples